listr2/listr2/docs/task/output.md

 #### Use the Bottom Bar

 For _DefaultRenderer_, data can be outputted to a bar below all the render area, this is useful for fast moving logs.
+If the task has no title, last line of output will be rendered in the bottom bar by default.

 Bottom bar can be selected through _Task_ renderer options, where it will create a bar at the end of the tasks leaving one line return space in between.